ireaneus/CDI/docs/OTSurvey/OTSurveyS6AssignmentPt3.md

 - This particular holy day deserves special notice.
 - It was designed to be an annual day of sacrifice that would cover all the sins of the people.
-- This was the only day of the year that the High Priest could enter the Holy of Holies and sprinkle the blood of atonement, or “covering”, on the Mercy Seat that covered the Ark of the Covenant.
+- This was the only day of the year that the High Priest could enter the Holy of Holies and sprinkle the blood of atonement, or *“covering”*, on the Mercy Seat that covered the Ark of the Covenant.
-- The significance of this tremendous picture of Christ’s sacrifice is clarified in Hebrews 9 and 10.
+- The significance of this tremendous picture of Christ’s sacrifice is clarified in **Hebrews 9 and 10**.
 - The shed blood of Jesus accomplished completely what was only pictured in the annual Day of Atonement.

 **Seven Primary “Appointed Feasts”**